Catalina-sys456/easy-hysteria2/README.md

  [Chinese](README_zh.md)

+## Resolve your domain name to your server ip

 ## Install
 It is recommended to use in Debian
 If ufw is running, this script will auto open 80 port and 443 port